Ivor Edgar JAMES

 Known to some as 'Gurg'

 RNZAF Trade: Clerk, Stores Accounts, then Equipment Assistant

 Rank Achieved: Leading Aircraftsman

 Date of Birth: 2nd of June 1908, at Onehunga, Auckland

 Personal Details: Ivor was the eldest son of Edgar James and the late Alice Mabel James (nee Dudding, known as Mabel).
 Born in Auckland, the family farmed at Maungataroto till Mabel became ill with turburculosis.
 The family moved to Cambridge so that Mabel could be cared for at the Sanatorium at the top of Maungakawa Hill.
 She died there and is buried at the cemetery in Cambridge.

 Whilst undergoing Officer training in England during WW I, Ivor's father met and married his second wife Freda (nee Bushell).

 He brought her back to Cambridge, New Zealand after the war.
 Together they had two more sons, Jim and Kent.
 Edgar was to become Cambridge Mayor and be very involved with Home Front activities in World War Two.

 Meanwhile Ivor was educated at Cambridge Primary and Hamilton High School.
-After leaving school he worked in the Cambridge branch of the Bank of New Zealand, before transferring to the Hamilton BNZ branch.
+After leaving school he began work at the Cambridge branch of the Bank of New Zealand on the 20th of April 1925, before transferring to the Hamilton BNZ branch.
 In 1934 he was married to Mavis Ine Elizabeth Jones.
 They had two daughters, Shirley and Patricia.